 Most accident lawyers work on a contingency fee basis.
 This means that they don’t charge you a fee for their services unless they win you money.
 If they do win you money, their fee is taken as a percentage of the settlement or award that you won.

-Contingency fees can vary slightly depending on the lawyer or how far your case goes, but most lawyers take a percentage of 33% (or one-third).
+Contingency fees can vary slightly depending on the lawyer or how far your case goes, but most lawyers take between 33.3% (or one-third) and 40% of what they win for you.

 Understanding the Contingency Fee